chandresh87/reporting-system/README.md

 ### Flow

 External rest trigger starts the batch job.
-Job consist of Master/partitioner step and a Follower/Worker Step.
+The job consist of a Master/partitioner step and a Follower/Worker Step.

 ```